cncf/kubernetes-community-days/content/organizing-marketing-promotion.md

 * Who can help spread the word that the event is scheduled?
  * Reach out to local tech companies and consultants
- * Contacty local tech publications and see if you can swap media sponsorship for ads in their publication or on their website
+ * Contact local tech publications and see if you can swap media sponsorship for ads in their publication or on their website
  * Reach out to local tech incubators and VCs to see if you can be included in newsletters, post flyers on event board, etc.
  * Local universities (if they have CS departments, for example)
  * Contact your local Meetups and ask them to promote your event